nmagrofuoco/uF/README.md

 An (R)ST-invariant multi-modal recognizer for fast prototyping.

 ## Description
 uF (multi-Features) is an algorithm developed to recognize 2D and 3D gestures sampled by a touch-sensitive surface or an advanced computer vision technique, and characterized by one or several paths (i.e., uni- or multi-paths).
 The recognizer weights four features to determine the similarity between an (unknown) candidate gesture and a set of templates.
-All features are invariant to variations along Scale and Translation, whereas the second feature, similar to FTL's local shape distance, is insensitive to variations in Rotation (RST-invariant).
+All features are invariant to variations along Scale and Translation, whereas the second feature, similar to FTL and uV's local shape distance [1][2], is insensitive to variations in Rotation (RST-invariant).

 ## Get Started
 1. Initialize a `uFRecognizer(numPoints, alpha, beta, gamma, delta, articulations)` object where `numPoints` designates the number of points to which gestures are resampled (usually, numPoints=8), alpha, beta, gamma, and delta define the expected weight for each feature (usually, `3, 1.5, 1, 2` for 2D gestures, `1, 4, 0, 0` for 3D gestures, and `0, 1, 0, 0` for rotation-invariant gestures), and `articulations` define the relevant uni-path or multi-path articulations (i.e., an array of arrays of one or three paths, respectively).
 2. Add a series examples for each gesture class via the `addTemplate(paths, name)` method where `paths` is an array of arrays of Point objects for each gesture path and name designates the gesture class.
 3. Classify a candidate gesture via the `recognize(paths)` method where `paths` designates an unknown array of arrays of Point objects for each gesture path.

+## Useful Links
+[1] Jean Vanderdonckt, Paolo Roselli, and Jorge Luis Pérez-Medina.
+2018. !!FTL, an Articulation-Invariant Stroke Gesture Recognizer with Controllable Position, Scale, and Rotation Invariances.
+In Proceedings of the 20th ACM International Conference on Multimodal Interaction (ICMI '18).
+Association for Computing Machinery, New York, NY, USA, 125–134.
+DOI:https://doi.org/10.1145/3242969.3243032
+[2] In press.

 ## License
 The academic publication for uF, and what should be used to cite it, is: